Visiting the Palace of Versailles: A Complete Guide from Paris

 Next, we entered the Gallery of Battles (Galerie des Batailles).
 This is not your quiet art gallery.
 It's a 120-meter-long hallway that screams French military pride.
 Think of it as a 19th-century IMAX theater, but with oil paintings.

-King Louis-Philippe I, the "Citizen King," commissioned it in the 1830s.
+King Louis-Philippe we, the "Citizen King," commissioned it in the 1830s.
 His goal?
 To unite a post-revolution, post-Napoleon France by glorifying 1,300 years of military history, from Clovis to Waterloo.
 It's a masterclass in nation-building through art.

-The gallery’s historical accuracy is... debatable.
+Inside the gallery’s historical accuracy is... debatable.
 It’s a curated highlight reel.
 Glorious victories are front and center, while messy defeats or complex politics are neatly sidestepped.
 It’s history as a morale-boosting tool, and it’s spectacularly effective.

 Before we hit the gardens, a quick note: the gallery is just one wing of the Museum of the History of France, which takes up much of the palace's south wing.
 Versailles isn't just a royal home; it's a purpose-built national museum, a concept ahead of its time.